--Interdepartmental requirements (biology vs. chemistry vs. physics, etc) are often conflicting classes and can make it difficult to complete requirements on time -LA&S requirements also can conflict with biology electives, which means we often have to choose between one requirement or the other, and can miss a one-time offered bio elective if we have to choose the LA&S course

-7. Being unhappy with the teaching in the department, the curriculum can sometimes be ridiculous, and lack of support in the department.

-- 8. other major like the health sciences or a complete 180 and went to some random degree because the level of chemistry required for this department is too much.
+- semesters, which can make getting all your degree requirements completed a difficult task - -Chemistry classes for bio majors: these seem like the major roadblock for a lot of the bio majors, and usually the defining moment when they decide to transfer or change majors, typically to EXSS - -Interdepartmental requirements (biology vs. chemistry vs. physics, etc) are often conflicting classes and can make it difficult to complete requirements on time -LA&S requirements also can conflict with biology electives, which means we often have to choose between one requirement or the other, and can miss a one-time offered bio elective if we have to choose the LA&S course - 7.
+Being unhappy with the teaching in the department, the curriculum can sometimes be ridiculous, and lack of support in the department. - a common obstacle for students to stay in the biology degree is the chemistry required.
+Biology students are here to take classes in BIOLOGY, not chemistry.
+Now I am very much aware that chemistry is used quite often in this field, but it is too much to teach and too in depth for an environmental biology major that is more focused on conservation and preservation of species and how global warming works.
+I know several students that have left the biology department and switched to some - 8. other major like the health sciences or a complete 180 and went to some random degree because the level of chemistry required for this department is too much.
 For myself, I'm getting to the point where I hate chemistry because I'm sick of dealing with it and hating the fact that it is the determining factor of whether or not I receive my degree.
 The only reason I've stuck with it so long is because I am graduating in May and I'm finishing up organic chemistry 2 this semester.
 But the chemistry requirement is something that definitely weighs down on students. - 9.
 Registering for courses and just juggling work and school.
 Typically most bio/Chem courses have tests on the same week which can be difficult. - 10.
-The class times and availability. - 11.
-Falling behind because some classes aren't offered as often.
+The class times and availability. - Falling behind because some classes aren't offered as often.
 Also there aren't enough class sections. - 12.
 Not enough electives to take.
-I need two more to graduate but was unable to get into any for the fall semester. - 13.
-Courses not being offered every year, and not enough to electives offered or too few seats in the electives. - 14.
+I need two more to graduate but was unable to get into any for the fall semester. - Courses not being offered every year, and not enough to electives offered or too few seats in the electives. - 14.
 Keeping up with the professors content they were teaching in lecture was over whelming along with the homework and preparing for tests was challenging. - 15.
 Trying to pass chemistry with a decent grade lol - 16.
 The most common obstacle is trying to get into required classes without needing to red card in to them. - 17.
-Upon registration it is very stressful to get into certain classes. - 18.
-Having to take free electives.
+Upon registration it is very stressful to get into certain classes. - Having to take free electives.
 Having to take bio electives but not enough are offered every semester.
 Struggle through difficult classes like organic chem and physics.